amarp86/travel-keeper/README.md

 Goals
 1. Create backened server with Ruby on Rails and 3 tables with appropriate associations.
 2. Deploy backend to heroku
-3. Create React from end using CRA
+3. Create React front end using CRA
 4. Deploy front end to Netlify

 Libraries and Dependencies